- Cochrane UK social media policy (last revised April 2018)

 Read our Evidently Cochrane blogs on communicating evidence.

 To tweet or not to tweet about schizophrenia systematic reviews (TweetSz): study protocol for a randomised controlled trial from Cochrane Schizophrenia and the resulting paper "Tweeting links to Cochrane Schizophrenia Group reviews: a randomised controlled trial" published in BMJ Open

 Have you set yourself up on Google Analytics?
 With it you can measure detailed information from your website and social media platforms.
 If you are a Cochrane group, you can ask for Google Analytics access from the web support team.

 FollowerWonk is a site that lets you analyse your Twitter followers and other accounts followers.

-Need to generating more traffic to your blog?
+Need to generate more traffic to your blog?
 Click here for tips to help.

 A useful site from the Department of Health on digital health & guidance.